tracerip/archive.trace.rip/README.md

 - 📥 **Free Downloadable Files**: Each breach can be freely downloaded using the provided links.
 - 🗂️ **Organized by Industry**: The breaches are sorted for easier navigation.

-## 📁 Directory of Data Breaches

-All the data breach files are available in the `breaches` folder of this repository, they are sorted by industry name.

 ## 🚀 How to Download

 You can freely download any data breach file using the links provided in the `breaches` directory.
 Each breach is stored in a separate file with detailed information.
 Follow these steps: